 How well do you know your trees?
-They play important roles like providing oxygen and enhancing curb appeal in our yards but trees are a mystery to many.
+They play important roles, like providing oxygen and enhancing curb appeal in our yards, but trees are a mystery to many.
 Read on to understand what makes up a tree and what role each of its parts plays.

-All trees consist of three main parts; the crown, trunk, and roots.
+All trees have three main parts; the crown, trunk, and roots.
 Each of these parts plays its role in keeping the tree healthy and supporting the ecosystem.
 The crown is the most visible part of the tree holding the branches while the trunk sits below it.
 The roots are the bottom anchoring the tree to the soil.

 Each part of a tree plays an important role both in the ecosystem and the tree’s health.
 Understanding each part and its importance can help you know how to keep your tree healthy.

 Here are the eight main parts of a tree and their functions:

 Most people would quickly name the crown or at least describe it if asked about the main parts of a tree.
 Yes, indeed, the crown is the most visible and one of the main parts of a tree.
 The crown is the top portion of any tree where all the branches, leaves, and even fruit reside.